Skip to main content

 Who Needs to Know This?

-US citizens and resident aliens working abroad who want to claim the Foreign Earned Income Exclusion but don't meet the Bona Fide Residence Test requirements.
+US citizens and resident aliens working abroad who want to claim the Foreign Earned Income Exclusion.
+Especially important for US-Canada cross-border taxpayers who travel frequently to the US.

 Key Deadline